vasenkom/Weather-app/README.md

 ## What I have learned

-During the development of this Weather App, I practiced using asynchronous code with async and await, which enhanced my understanding of handling asynchronous operations in JavaScript.
+During the development of this Weather App, I practiced using asynchronous code with `async` and `await`, which enhanced my understanding of handling asynchronous operations in JavaScript.
 I trained on fetching data from WeatherAPI, learning how to effectively manage API requests and display (weather) data dynamically.